mercure-imaging/mercure/docs/install.rst

 First start of Hermes
 ---------------------

-Now, we can start Hermes for the fist time.
-For now, let's only start the bookkeeper service, so that the database tables are created, and the webgui, so that we can start the other services later through the webgui.
+Now, you can start Hermes for the fist time.
+For now, start only the bookkeeper service, so that the database tables are created, and the webgui, so that the other services can later be started through the webgui.

 The following commands need to be entered using a sudo account (i.e., not as user hermes):